MinoMino/minqlbot/README.md

 Contribute
 ==========
 If you'd like to contribute with code, you can fork this or the plugin repository and create pull requests for changes.
-I also regularly upload a [binary build of the debug version](http://minomino.org/quake/minqlbotd.dll) along with the [debug dependencies](http://minomino.org/quake/minqlbot_depend_debug.zip).
+The release page also has debug builds of the bot.
 The debug version is a lot more verbose and will also look for `minqlbot.py` and `plugin.py` in the `python` folder instead of using the ones built in the DLL.
 This will allow you to use `\bot restart` to reload these files instead of having to recompile the DLL all the time.

 If you found a bug, please open an issue here on Github.